oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 #### Core Sections
   - [Identity] - The Anchored Self
+  - [Environment] - The Systemic Home
+  - [Voice] - The Verbal Tapestry
   - [Heartbeat] - The Inner Rhythm
   - [Echoes] - The Resonant Past
   - [Tides] - The Cyclic Currents